Metrist-Software/product-docs/docs/agent-ruby-in-process.md

 Just installing the Gem is enough.
 There is some optional configuration through the environment:

-* `METRIST_AGENT_HOST` sets a hostname/IP to which telemetry data is to be sent.
+* `METRIST_ORCHESTRATOR_HOST` sets a hostname/IP to which telemetry data is to be sent.
 The default is localhost.
-* `METRIST_AGENT_PORT` sets a port through which telemetry data is to be sent.
+* `METRIST_ORCHESTRATOR_PORT` sets a port through which telemetry data is to be sent.
 The default is port 51712.

 ## Rails usage